HeartofGalaxies/ahkspotify2021/README.md

 An ahk script for spotify that creates various hotkeys

 Multimedia Keys:
-Pause,
-Skip,
-Previous,
+pause,
+skip,
+previous,
-Scrub 15 seconds forward,
+scrub 15 seconds forward,
-Scrub 15 seconds back,
+scrub 15 seconds back

 Volume Keys:
-Turn volume up,
+turn volume up,
-Turn volume down,
+turn volume down,
-Unmute volume,
-Mute volume,
+unmute volume,
+mute volume

 Playlist Keys:
-Add to playlist,
+add to playlist, and
-Add/remove from favorites
+add/remove from favorites

 Misc Keys:
-Search the currently playing song in Chrome,
-Hide or show Spotify
+search the currently playing song in Chrome, and hide or show Spotify

 Please see the legend_docs file!
 It has essential customization instructions required to make the hotkeys work as intended